Avoid the Vatican twice a week

 Live centrally to avoid public transport

 Rome is not Paris or London.
-There are just two full metro lines - a third has been under construction for several years and still does not connect with the others - and the buses are woefully unreliable.
+There are just three metro lines and the buses are woefully unreliable.

 All in all, investing in central living is well worth it - you'll get one of the most beautiful walks to work in the world, and flatshares can be found using sites such as EasyStanza to keep costs low.
 If this is out of the question, opt for a commute using one of the (relatively good) tram lines.